aws-samples/aws-modernization-with-cprime/content/40_Epics_Stories_And_Tasks/_index.md

 ![Issue_hierarchy](/images/40_Epics_Stories_And_Tasks/Issue_hierarchy.png)

-In this workshop, you will be using four issue types: epic, story, bug, and subtask.
+In this workshop, you will be using four issue types: Epic, Story, Bug, and Subtask.

 Stories are the primary unit of work in an Agile project.
 Project execution consists of defining and implementing stories.
 At any given time, a set of stories will be work in progress.
 Stories not in work comprise the project backlog.